Can you use WordPress as your Content Management System? Let’s find out together!

 Most website frameworks didn’t even support WYSIWYG editors (now Gutenberg editor) that is the unique sales proposition of WordPress.

-After WordPress, anyone who had no idea of WordPress could create a WordPress based website in minutes.
-Since WordPress used a simple structure, it was easy for developers to create themes and plugins for it.
+After WordPress, anyone who had no idea of WordPress could create a WordPress-based website in minutes.
+Since WordPress used a simple structure, it was easy for developers to create paid and free themes and plugins for it.
 Because each theme and plugin can be installed on WordPress irrespective of the type of hosting package it uses.
 On top of it, there are hundreds of business website themes for WordPress sites.

 WordPress also made it easier for users to install plugins and themes directly from its own store.
 Now, instead of downloading the installation file, people just had to press ‘Install’ and the theme or plugin was installed within seconds.